lops93/api-vue/README.md

 #### Overview:

-The ApiVue is a simple application designed to facilitate task management for users.
-It offers basic functionalities for creating, viewing, updating, and deleting courses from a list.
+The Vue-Laravel Blog Application is a web-based platform aimed at facilitating blog management for users.
+It provides essential functionalities for creating, reading, updating, and deleting blog posts.
+The application is developed using Vue.js for the front-end, Laravel for the back-end API, and MySQL for the database.

-### REST API Laravel:

-Routes for handling CRUD operations (Create, Read, Update, Delete) for courses.

-Controllers to process Models to represent task data in the database.

-Migrations to define the database structure.

-#### Vue.js Front-end:

-User interface for interacting with the API.

-Pages for displaying, creating, editing, and deleting courses.

-Reusable components for forms, course lists, etc.

-### MySQL Database:

-Stores information about courses, such as title, description, status, creation date, etc.
-Tables to represent task data.

 #### Technologies Used: